Help Me Choose: Dandruff Hair Care

 What To Look For

-The symptoms of dandruff are easy to spot--white flakes of dead skin that are visible in your hair and on your shoulders.
+The symptoms of dandruff are easy to spot - yellowish flakes of dead skin that are visible in your hair and on your shoulders.
 The scalp may also be red and feel irritated and itchy.
+Symptoms may vary depending on the cause

 Helping with Dandruff